samueljlieber/dev-documentation/content/applications/inventory_and_mrp/inventory/management/reporting/inventory_valuation_config.rst

        - +2*€6
        - €44

   In **FIFO (First In First Out)**, the products are valued at their purchase cost.
-When a product leaves the stock, that’s the “First in, first out” rule that applies.
+When a product leaves the stock, that's the “First in, first out” rule that applies.

   Pay attention, that this is a financial FIFO.
 The first value “in” is the first value “out”, no matter the storage location, warehouse or serial number.

   FIFO is advised if you manage all your workflows into Odoo (Sales, Purchases, Inventory).
-It suits any kind of users.
+It suits any kind of user.

 Inventory Valuation: Manual or Automated
 ========================================

 There are two ways to record your inventory valuation in your accounting books.
 As the costing method, this is defined in your product category.
 Those two methods are detailed below.

-It is important to also note that the accounting entries will depend on your accounting mode: it can be continental or anglo-saxon.
-In continental accounting, the cost of a good is taken into account as soon as the product is received in stock.
-In anglo-saxon accounting, the cost of a good is only recorded as an expense when this good is invoiced to a final customer.
+It is important to also note that the accounting entries will depend on your accounting mode: it can be Continental or Anglo-Saxon.
+In Continental accounting, the cost of a good is taken into account as soon as the product is received in stock.
+In Anglo-Saxon accounting, the cost of a good is only recorded as an expense when this good is invoiced to a final customer.
 In the tables below, you can easily compare those two accounting modes.

 Usually, based on your country, the correct accounting mode will be chosen by default.
 If you want to verify your accounting mode, activate the :ref:`developer mode <developer-mode>` and open your accounting settings.

 Manual Inventory Valuation
 --------------------------

-In this case, goods receipts and deliveries won’t have any direct impact on your accounting books.
+In this case, goods receipts and deliveries won't have any direct impact on your accounting books.
 Periodically, you create a manual journal entry representing the value of what you have in stock.
 To know that value, go in :menuselection:`Inventory --> Reporting --> Inventory Valuation`.

 This is the default configuration in Odoo and it works out-of-the-box.
 Check following operations and find out how Odoo is managing the accounting postings.

 Continental Accounting
 ~~~~~~~~~~~~~~~~~~~~~~